scc-digitalhub/sco.geoserver/aac.provider/readme.md

   - view global styles (read-only) and styles in workspace owned (not other workspaces')
   - add, edit or remove styles in workspace owned

+NOTE: Due to a bug in Geoserver, non-admin users cannot properly create new stores within their workspaces.

 ************************************************************************

-CONFIGURING authkey MODULE FOR OGC SERVICES (http://docs.geoserver.org/stable/en/user/community/authkey/index.html)
+CONFIGURING `authkey` MODULE FOR OGC SERVICES (http://docs.geoserver.org/stable/en/user/community/authkey/index.html)

 1. Compile Geoserver with authkey extension enabled and build for Eclipse (leave also AAC enabled!):